AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 1. On the _My Profile_ page, click the **[!UICONTROL API tokens]** tab.

-1. Click **[!UICONTROL Create API token]** and enter a name, for example specify a name that matches the machine user or automated process that uses the API token.
+1. Click **[!UICONTROL Create API token]** and enter a name, for example, specify a name that matches the machine user or automated process that uses the API token.

    ![API tokens](../../assets/api-token-name.png)